MiffedLyric559/EVE-FiveM/README.md

 * **ReShade**:

   * Tested with ReShade 6.5.1 (Full Addon Support)
+  * Works 100% with QuantV Reshade pinned in support channel in their discord.
   * Also works with the version bundled with NVE
     👉 [Download ReShade 6.5.1](https://reshade.me/downloads/ReShade_Setup_6.5.1_Addon.exe)